Rock School Proprietor Podcast

 Episode Transcript:

-On this episode of Rock School Proprietor Podcast, John Kozicki (Michigan Rock School and RockSchoolProprietor.com) and Mandy York (Music Time of Milford) delve into the complexities of managing behavior in group music classes.
-John and Mandy share their experiences and discuss effective strategies for different age groups, from preschool to high school.
+In this engaging episode of the Rock School Proprietor Podcast, John Kozicki (Michigan Rock School and RockSchoolProprietor.com) and Mandy York (Music Time of Milford) dive into the crucial topic of delegating responsibilities within your music lesson studio.

 Join our private Facebook group, "Performance-Based Music Programs and Rock Schools," a community for like-minded professionals to connect and share insights.